 Looking for help with school issues?
 Not sure who to contact when you have a question?

 At Dearborn Academy, we use a team approach for working with all of our students.
 We believe that parents are vital members of each student’s team.
 Our staff has expertise in the areas of education, counseling, child development and communication, but you are the best expert on your child.
+Family involvement is at the heart of our success.

 General Information and Contacts